Plan Your Rules

 - Time—The time—calculated from the selected Time Zone—within which the selected action occurs.
 When configuring Time, note that the time 23:59 runs to the end of the minute.

 - Days—The days within which the selected action occurs.

 If you have previously created a Schedule setting, you can choose it from the Select Schedule pull-down and then click Apply.
 For more information, see Add a New Schedule Setting for the Web Policy.

-If Protected FIle Bypass is disabled globally, you can enable it for a rule.
-You can only disable a rule if Protected FIle Bypass is disabled globally.
+If Protected File Bypass is disabled globally, you can enable it for a rule.
+You can only disable it in a rule if Protected File Bypass is disabled globally.

 a.
 Click Edit and then enable Protected File Bypass.